 People tend to evaluate this relative to fiber-cement board, which is similar in some ways.
 For a video demonstrating wind and impact resistance of LP Smartside vs. Hardiboard, click here.

 LP Smartside is available in a thicker version than HardiBoard, which can add structural integrity to your house to withstand hurricanes better.
 Also, it comes in longer lengths (16 ft vs. 12 ft), which makes for a better installation with fewer seams.

 The cost: You’ll find it both easy to install and inexpensive, at $3.50 to $8.50/sq. ft. installed.

-Although there are several sidings you could install on your beach home, one seems to be the best choice especially if you live in a coastal area subject to hurricanes.
+Although there are several sidings you could install on your beach home, composite wood is a great choice especially if you live in a coastal area subject to hurricanes.

 In fact, it is approved for Dade County (FL), which has the most stringent building codes.